MartinP7r/blog/_drafts/managing-focus-and-navigation-state-in-swiftui.md

 ```

 Ideally, I would create something similar for managing the focused state of the app.
-After all, my keyboard shortcut is intended to be used from anywhere in the app.
+After all, my keyboard shortcut is intended for use from anywhere in the app.

 ```swift